 Guest Blog Gringo-Rio: a favela tour to Mangueira

-Some thirty minutes from the touristic beach of Copacabana the doors of the metro open.
+Some thirty minutes from the tourist beach of Copacabana the doors of the metro open.
 We walk up the stairs of the Maracanã station.
-Looking to the left I see a glimpse of the famous football stadium, that gave its name to the metro station.
+Looking left, I witness a glimpse of the famous football stadium, that gave its name to the metro station.
 But we turn right.
 Our goal today is not a football match, but a visit to a favela in Rio.
 A favela called Mangueira.
 Today is about to show me a different Rio de Janeiro.